MigrateLib: a tool for end-to-end Python library migration: Phase 1: Exploring LLMs for library migration

-For each file having \ccs, we use the LLM prompt template in \autoref{fig:prompt-mig-expermiment} to migrate the code.
+For each file having \ccs in a given migration, we use the LLM prompt template in \autoref{fig:prompt-mig-expermiment} to migrate the code.
 The prompt is designed to ensure that the LLM performs focused, controlled migrations while maintaining transparency.
 By asking the LLM to explain its changes, we ensure that the LLM justifies its modifications, which can be useful for a human evaluator reviewing the migration.
 The prompt also aims to restrict the LLM from making unrelated modifications such that we remain focused on the task of library migration.

 Since LLMs are non-deterministic~\cite{atil2024llmstabilitydetailedanalysis}, we use a temperature of 0 and run each migration 10 times for each model.
-We calculate the difference between the runs to understand the variability in the generated code.
-We use git-diff~\cite{gitdiff} to compute a diff between each pair of the 10 runs and normalize the number of different lines by dividing it by the total number of lines in \filePre.
+To understand the extent of variability in the generated code, we calculate the difference between the runs.
+We use git-diff to compute a diff between each pair of the 10 runs and normalize the number of different lines by dividing it by the total number of lines in \filePre.
 We find that on average, two runs on the same file are only \LlamaAvgDiff, \MiniAvgDiff and \FouroAvgDiff different for \lm, \mn, and \fo, respectively.
 Given this low variability and the high effort involved in manual validation, we randomly select one run for each model to evaluate the LLMs' results.
-Our artifact contains the LLM's migrations for all 10 runs.
+Our artifact contains all LLM migrations for all 10 runs.